blynkkk/blynkkk.github.io/Widgets.md

 Each Widget has it's own settings.

-Some of the Widgets (e.g. E-mail Widget) are used to enable some functionality and they don't have any settings.
+Some of the Widgets (e.g. Bridge Widget) are used to enable some functionality and they don't have any settings.

 ## Common Widget Settings
 ### Pin Selector